Knowledge Hub

 Communication.
 Being clear matters more than knowing everything.

-What should I learn first?
+What should a learner study first?

-How do I build practical experience?
+How can a learner build practical experience?

 Create sample requirements, practice user stories, write process maps and mock project scenarios.